cyberark/conjur/design/oss_suite_release.md

 command line interface (CLI), client libraries, and integrations with platforms and DevOps tools.

-At current, we have no formal process for releasing the full suite of tools in the Conjur OSS ecosystem so that:
+At current, we have no formal process for releasing the full suite of tools in the Conjur Open Source ecosystem so that:
-- It is clear to end users which version of Conjur OSS they should use, and what integrations and tooling are compatible with that version.
+- It is clear to end users which version of Conjur Open Source they should use, and what integrations and tooling are compatible with that version.
 - Key use cases that involve more than two components working together are automatically tested to ensure that the end-to-end experience in those use cases works as expected.